MicrosoftDocs/win32/desktop-src/Debug/system-error-codes.md

 # Error Codes

-This section is intended for developers who are debugging specific system errors.
-If you reached this page while search for other errors, here are some links that might help you:
+This section is intended for developers who are debugging system errors.
+If you reached this page while searching for other errors, here are some links that might help:

 *  [Windows Update errors](https://support.microsoft.com/help/10164/fix-windows-update-errors) - For help resolving issues with Windows Update.
 * [Windows activation errors](https://support.microsoft.com/help/10738/windows-10-get-help-with-activation-errors) - For help verifying your copy of Windows.